 A healthy smile helps our patients stay healthy

-Dr. Amanda Tinkle and her staff at West Vancouver Dental care about your overall well-being.
+Dr. Michelle and her staff at West Vancouver Dental care about your overall well-being.
 We believe that a healthy smile helps our patients stay healthy, improves their self-esteem and relieves unnecessary discomfort.

 A dental bridge is an appliance that attaches artificial teeth to adjacent natural teeth called abutment teeth.
 It fills the space where there was a missing tooth and helps to prevent drifting of the adjacent and opposing teeth.